-As you are deleting, what happens when you accidentally delete one you wanted to keep?
-Luckily for you, Apple also gives you some methods for restoring any photos you delete by mistake that are a snap to learn.
+Of course, in the process of deleting some old pictures, you might accidentally delete one you intended to keep.
+Luckily for you, Apple also gives you some simple methods for restoring any photos you delete by mistake.

 Delete photos on your iPhone using a Mac